Better sleep tonight…sounds luxurious, doesn’t it?

-If you push away your fatigue with activity and find yourself awake past 10pm, it is more challenging to fall asleep.
-Between 10pm and 2am your body go to work processing any remaining food in your system, as well as the thoughts and emotions from your day.
+If you push away your fatigue with activity and find yourself awake past 10 pm, it is more challenging to fall asleep.
+Between 10 pm and 2 am, your body goes to work processing any remaining food in your system, as well as the thoughts and emotions of your day.

-Our natural energy cycle is to be tired between 6 and 10pm and then for the involuntary responses of the body to light up after 10pm and get to work processing our day and regenerating our cells.
+Our natural energy cycle causes us to be tired between 6 and 10 pm.
+Then the involuntary responses of the body are programmed to light up again after 10 pm.
+That’s when they get to work processing our day and regenerating our cells.
 Our bodies do this most efficiently when we are asleep.

-If you push back your bedtime, it not only makes it more difficult to fall asleep, but it also becomes more difficult to stay asleep and allow the body to complete its repair phase.
+If you push back your bedtime, it not only makes it more difficult to fall asleep, it also becomes more difficult to stay asleep and allow your body to complete its repair cycle.

-I know many of my students and followers want to have a strong morning routine, yet they struggle with creating an evening routine that will get them under the sheets by 10 o’clock and ready for a relaxing morning.
+I know many of my students and followers want to have a strong morning routine.
+However, they struggle with creating an evening routine that will get them under the sheets by 10 o’clock and ready for a relaxing morning.
 That’s why I wrote Great Mornings Start the Night Before.

-For some of my clients, falling asleep by 10pm is less about improving their evening routine and more about accepting that it is a positive thing that they are tired.
-Sometimes we believe that we shouldn’t go to bed before 10pm because it’s just way too early for someone our age.
+For some of my clients, falling asleep by 10 pm is less about improving their evening routine.
+It’s more about accepting that it is a positive thing that they are tired.
+Sometimes we believe that we shouldn’t go to bed before 10 pm because it’s just way too early for someone our age.